 We are committed to ensure that Vicarage Road Stadium is always a safe and friendly environment for both Watford supporters and supporters of the visiting Club.
 Our stewards are fully trained to the nationally recognised level 2 qualification in Spectator Safety and will follow the official Ground Regulations strictly whilst also being on hand for any customer support required.

-The Club has designated the Rookery stand, Rous stand and the North West side of the Vicarage Road stand as areas for home supporters only.
+The Club has designated the Rookery Stand, Graham Taylor Stand and the Family Stand (North West side of Vicarage Road Stand) as areas for home supporters only.
 It is the policy of the Club that any visiting supporter found in these stands will be ejected from the stadium.

 It is the policy of the Club, through its ticket sales strategy, that seats are sold on availability to Watford supporters who are season ticket holders, those who have a ticket booking history with the Club, or a limited number through our Community Sports & Education Trust scheme.